 The white lunar landscape that you will have probably seen in photos is the popular Sarakiniko beach.
 Walk on the spectacular rock formations and go for a swim in the deep blue sea!

 Also, check out Mandrakia, which looks similar but is not too popular yet.

 One of the best activities in Milos is a sailing trip to the famous Kleftiko Beach, with the tall, rugged rocks coming out of the sea.

 Alternatively, it is also possible to hike to Kleftiko beach.
 Just bring your hiking shoes, sunscreen, and lots of water.

 Milos also has you covered in terms of relaxing, sandy beaches.
 Head to Achivadolimni, Agia Kyriaki, Paliochori or Provatas, and enjoy the calm, shallow waters.

 Moreover, there are plenty of beaches in Milos where you can have more privacy.
 For example, follow the dirt roads to Kastanas, Triades or Ammoudaraki.
 You may even end up being on your own!

 Overall, the beaches in Milos are quite diverse, and it’s hard to pick one over another.
 You can easily spend a week there and never see them all!
-Here is our full guide of beaches in Milos.
+Here is our top ten beaches in Milos.